Founder / Grandmaster Instructor

 I teach people simple, practical, and effective skills to stay safe and alive as well as the equally simple and important skills that will allow them to deal with and restrain a threat with a greater reduction in the possiblity of being sued.
 I live to teach people the difference.
 I also go out and instruct those who are already trained in the martial arts or defensive tactics how to apply effective skills in real conflict.
 It is a passion that I have and it is one I love to speak about.

-What follows are my bona fides, my résumé if you will, feel free to skip this and move on if you want:
+What follows are my bona fides, my résumé if you will, feel free to skip this :

 I have a college education with Bachelor of Science Degrees in Criminal Justice and Computer Information Systems from study at Iowa State University and Bellevue University.
 I also have a Master of Arts Degree in Homeland Security with an emphasis on Terrorism Studies from American Military University as well as Masters level studies in theology from the Seminary of the Independent Lutheran Diocese.
 This education has provided me with the skills to gain an academic understanding of crime, violence, and the human condition.
 Most importantly it has given me an appreciation for the research methodologies that have allowed me to develop and test hypotheses, and then report the results of that research.